 But some periodic maintenance is still required, primarily for safety reasons.

 Professional LED fixtures run cool, so they are far less prone to heat related damage, but they still need to be PAT tested, normally once a year.

-The electrical supply should be periodically checked, normally annually, to ensure correct fusing, earth bonding, etc.
+The electrical supply should be periodically checked, normally annually, to ensure correct fusing, continuity, polarity, earth bonding, insulation resistance, etc.

 Winched Overhead Equipment

-Any lifting equipment, including winches, ropes, pulleys, etc needs to be inspected, at least once a year under the requirements of LOLER (Lifting Operations and Lifting Equipment Regulations 1998).
+Any lifting equipment, including winches, ropes, pulleys, etc needs to be inspected, at least once a year under the requirements of LOLER (Lifting Operations and Lifting Equipment Regulations).